 During summer and the fall, flowers in the gardens bloom spectacularly, and visitors can take carriage rides around the grounds, while children have fun riding bikes around.

-It is a large municipal park just outside of Sapporo surrounded by marsh and covered in beautiful green spaces.
+Moerenuma Park is located just outside of Sapporo and is surrounded by marsh and covered in beautiful green spaces.

-There are several human-made features designed just for the park, such as the glass pyramid building called Hidamari that features a gallery dedicated to the work of the park’s designer Noguchi.
+There are several human-made features designed just for Moerenuma Park, such as the glass pyramid building called Hidamari that features a gallery dedicated to the work of the park’s designer Noguchi.

-Mount Moere was built for the park to offer great views of the surrounding areas.
+Mount Moere was built just for Moerenuma Park to offer great views of the surrounding areas.
 The Sea Fountain is a major attraction for the daily shows – it shoots water 25 meters into the air.

 An artificial sunbathing area called Moere Beach is accessible to the public in the summer.
 There is also a great playground for the youthful to play in and have fun, so it is a place for the whole family.

-- Hours: The east entrance opens at 7:00 AM and closes at 10:00 PM; the west and south gates open at 7:00 AM and close at 7:00 PM, and are closed during the winter season.
+- Opening hours: The east entrance opens at 7 AM – 10 PM; the west and south gates open at 7 AM – 7 PM, and are closed during the winter season.

 Built in 1869, this Shrine exists as a dedication to Shinto deities who are believed to have offered guidance and strength to the pioneers as they cleared through the forest that surrounds it.